 Ball pythons are smaller than many other kinds of snake.
 When they hatch, ball pythons are a similar length to most other hatchlings, at about 10 inches long.
 They’ll quickly grow longer over their first and second years.
 After two years, they’ll be about adult length.

 Unlike humans, snakes continue to grow longer and heavier throughout their adult lives.
-You can expect older specimens to get to about six foot long.
+You can expect older specimens to get to about six feet long.

 Bumblebee Ball Python Prices